 Olympic Nature Experience does not and shall not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, in any of its activities or operations.

-You are always welcome to visit your child’s camp and participate in activities.
-We ask that you just let your child’s teachers or our office know ahead of time so we can coordinate with you as we go on daily hikes.
-All adults in the classroom are required to follow COVID-19 safety measures.
+You are always welcome to visit your child’s program and participate in activities.
+To visit, you will need to schedule the visit with your child’s teacher or the director and complete in-class volunteer form.
+All adults in the classroom are required to follow COID-19 safety measures.

-Before school starts, we will host a Back to School Orientation.
-We recommend all families (even returning families) attend so they can learn new protocols and create supportive community.
+We recommend all families (even returning families) attend our Back to School Orientation before school starts to learn new protocols and create supportive community.

-Your teacher will provide their phone number on the first day of class, please put them into your phone.
+Your teachers will provide their phone number on the first day of class.
+Please add them into your phone.
 Our staff carries each child’s emergency contact and allergy info in their backpacks.

 In an emergency, when late, or if you will be absent, contact BOTH of your teachers via text AND you can call or text our office (360) 461-7169 if no one responds in a timely manner.
 Please be respectful of our staff’s personal time outside of class and only text or call when urgent or class related and timely.